BeauCheatham/SQL-Project/README.md

 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here's how I approached each question:

 ### 1. Top-Paying Data Analyst Internships
-To identify the highest-paying roles, I filtered data analyst interships by average yearly salary and location, focusing on remote jobs and jobs within Texas.
+To identify the highest-paying roles, I filtered data analyst internships by average yearly salary and location, focusing on remote jobs and jobs within Texas.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT